Andrzej Leszkiewicz

 Topics

-IBCS-styled Charts with Just Core Power BI Visuals and DAX
+IBCS-guided charts with Just Core Power BI Visuals and DAX

-Power BI report developers eager to learn how data visualizations, created in accordance with the International Business Communication Standards (IBCS), can enhance the interpretability of business reports and how to create them in Power BI using only core visuals (Table, Matrix, New Card) and DAX.
+This session is aimed at Power BI report developers who want to learn how International Business Communication Standards (IBCS) can enhance the interpretability of Power BI reports and how to apply them in Power BI without using custom visuals.

 Highly Customized Power BI Visualizations with Deneb and Vega